 29) Tomato Soup and Grilled Cheese

-Tomato soup is comfort that doesn’t ask questions.
-If you want to help, please bring the soup so they can reheat it and the grilled cheese as unmade sandwiches so they can toast them in a skillet or oven.
-I’ve shed tears for the destiny of reheated grilled cheese.
+If you want to help, please bring the soup so that they can reheat it, and the grilled cheese as unmade sandwiches so that they can be toasted in a skillet or an oven.
+I have shed tears for the fate of reheated grilled cheese.
 This meal really hits the spot on rainy nights when we are all snuggled up in the warm cozy chaos of laundry and baby sounds.

 30) Chicken Noodle Casserole